digital-bauhaus/python-project-template/README.md

     poetry install

-Run the tests with:
+Run the tests manually with:

     tox

 ## Code Formatting

-The source code is formatted with [Black](https://github.com/python/black).
+The source code is formatted with [Black][black].
 To format your contributions, run

     black configuration_network